Ludoviccccc/ExplorationSimu3/README.md

 running in isolation (S1 , _) on a platform differs from the execution time of S1 running with an application S2 on the platform.
 (S1 , S2 ).
 ## Automated Discovery process
+An exploration consists of several steps: 1) choosing the experimental parameters, 2) launching an experiment in the system with the input parameters, 3) measuring the outcomes into numerical vectors describing some of the observed properties, and 4) collecting the results in a database.

+The Intrinsically Motivated Goal Exploration Process algorithm architecture is a diversity-driven strategy that aims to maximally cover an observation space or a behaviour space by selecting parameters leading to the highest diversity in that space.
+From the IMGEP architecture perspective, an element of a behaviour space is seen as a goal to reach.
+The algorithm architecture 1 relies on the definition of exploration 2.1.
+The autotelic agent firstly samples the goals to solve and then uses a strategy to solve them.
+Two internal models are used for these respective aspects, a goal generator G and a goal strategy achievement model $\Pi$.
+During the exploration, the agent fills a database $\mathcal{H}$ used to update its internal models, and thus the data acquired is reused to extract potential solutions to solve other goals.

+IMGEP addresses solutions to explore, with a limited budget, complex systems suffering from butterfly effects, attrac- tor effects, or stochasticity.

+**Justify choice of population based imgep**
 # Simulator description
 In order to provide a proof of concept for applying automated discovery framework on the problem of interference identification, one choose to explore a simplified simulated model of mutli-core architectures.